martin-t/rec-wars/README.md

 Architecture Overview
 ---------------------

-Most of the code is commented to be understandable to anyone with a basic understanding of how a game works (there's a main loop, gamelogic and rendering run is steps called frames).
+Most of the code is commented to be understandable by anyone with a basic understanding of how a game works (there's a main loop, gamelogic and rendering run is steps called frames).
 If it's not clear why a particular piece of code exists or why it needs to be written the way it is, I consider that a bug which should be fixed by either rewriting the code more clearly or adding comments explaining it.

 Currently, most game state is managed by generational arenas from the [thunderdome](https://github.com/LPGhatguy/thunderdome) crate to make the code type-safe and readable.
 Previously, RecWars used the [legion](https://github.com/amethyst/legion) ECS.
 However it was cumbersome to use and WASM didn't get any benefits from parallelism.
 The only reason I was using ECS was so I could have references between entities and for this I was paying by having all entities dynamicly typed which lead to bugs.
 It's a Rust tradition to start writing a game and end up writing a game engine or ECS so I am considering creating an ECS crate that would satisfy my standards of clean API and static typing.
 For now arenas seem to be close enough.